RamSailopal/YottaDB-APIDev/README.md

 https://github.com/robtweed/mgweb-server/blob/master/TUTORIAL.md

-Examples relating to adding, deleting capital cities/coutries are available to view from then outset.
+Examples relating to adding, deleting capital cities/coutries are available to view/edit from the outset.

 # Running Tests

 ![Alt text](apitests.PNG?raw=true "Newman API Tests")

 The enviroment is integrated with Newman for testing API calls.
 A sample test runner file is available called **sand_postman.json** (sandbox) or **dev_postman.json** (dev) When new endpoints are added, add to this postman json file and then run the Newman API tests.
-THis can be done by:
+This can be done by:

 Clicking on: